Have a denied insurance claim but don't know whether or not to hire an attorney?

 MYTH 1: There will not be enough money to replace the roof after the attorney is paid.

 TRUTH: There should be more than enough money to replace the roof.
 Property owners, contractors, and public adjusters can only recover the amount of the property damages.
-By law, attorneys are entitled to their fees and costs, 18% interest, plus other penalties; all of which is paid by the insurance company, in addition to the amount of the property damages, when a denial or partial claim is improper.
+By law, attorneys are entitled to their fees and costs, 18% interest, plus other penalties; all of which is paid by the insurance company in addition to the amount of the property damages when a denial or partial claim is improper.

-MYTH 2: Attorneys demand money upfront.
+MYTH 2: Attorneys demand money upfront, win or lose.

 MYTH 3: The insurance policy will be cancelled or the property owner's rates will be raised if an attorney is hired or files suit.